 Making Camp Coffee

-There are many methods of preparing coffee on a camping trip.
-Some folks like to make percolator coffee, some just boil water, and mix in an instant coffee packet, and some even bring along a small coffee maker.
+There are many methods for preparing coffee on a camping trip.
+Some folks like to make percolator coffee, some just boil water and mix in an instant coffee packet, and some even bring along a small coffee maker.
 These aren’t bad ways of making your morning cup of joe while at camp, but we’re going to share with you our favorite method.
-And it is crazy easy!
+And it is so easy.

 What You’ll Need for Making Coffee at Camp